FenixProtocol/nest-core/docs/integration/nest/Nest_Compound_Strategy.md

 ```
 Shows the current balance or stake of a specific NFT in the strategy.

-#### Get Total Supply of Locked FNX
+#### Get Total Supply of Locked NEST
 ```js
 function totalSupply() external view returns (uint256)
 ```
-Return the total supply of FNX stakes managed by the strategy.
+Return the total supply of NEST stakes managed by the strategy.

 #### Get Strategy Name
 ```js